dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Loopless algorithm
 computational combinatorics, a loopless algorithm or loopless imperative algorithm is an imperative algorithm that generates successive combinatorial
 2 KB (196 words) - 09:18, 19 January 2016

-Data compression (redirect from Data compression algorithm) the earliest algorithms used in speech encoding (and audio data compression in general) were the A-law algorithm and the µ-law algorithm.
-A literature
-46 KB (5,519 words) - 17:47, 9 April 2019

 Leaky bucket (redirect from Leaky bucket algorithm) The leaky bucket is an algorithm based on an analogy of how a bucket with a leak will overflow if either the average rate at which water is poured in